Students with Disabilities Certification Pathway

 The courses for the Certification Pathway: Additional Classroom Teaching Certificate are offered at Molloy's Rockville Centre campus, located at 1000 Hempstead Avenue, Rockville Centre, NY 11571.
 The courses can also be offered at school districts and teacher's centers on Long Island.
 Please note that not every course will be offered every semester.
 For additional information, e-mail either: firstname.lastname@example.org or email@example.com

-Spring 2019 Schedule of Classes (Please note: to find these courses in Lions Den, Molloy's Registration System, click: https://lionsden.molloy.edu/ICS/Professional_Development/ for the Professional Development page and then on that page click, "Course Search" on the right-hand side of the page.
-Please also note that as of the fall, 2018 semester the course numbers for all of our courses changed.
-The new course numbers are listed below along with the former course numbers)
+Please note: to find these courses in Lion's Den, Molloy's Registration System, click: https://lionsden.molloy.edu/ICS/Professional_Development and then on that page click, "Course Search" on the right-hand side of the page.
+All classes below are hybrid and the in-class dates are listed below.

 Each course in the program is offered at $900 per 3-credit graduate course.
 This is a discounted tuition rate.
 Tuition is normally about $3,800 per 3-credit graduate course.
 The tuition is off-set by a professional development scholarship that is given to those teachers who already possess a master's degree, possess a valid New York State Teaching Certificate and are not pursuing a master's degree with Molloy College.
 No other discounts are offered.
 Students and teachers who are pursuing a master's degree at Molloy College are not eligible to enroll in the Students with Disabilities Certification Pathway courses.